novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-2/index.md

 val y = dataLoader.cols[Float](-1)
 ```

-1. First, we load raw data from a CSV file, then we select all columns between 3-rd and last one.
+1. First, we load raw data from a CSV file, then we select all columns between 3-rd and last one (-1 means: length - 1).
-1. Initial data is String type, later we choose Numeric data type.
+1. Initial data is of `String` type, later we choose `Numeric` data type.
 1. We compose label, one-hot encoders and type transformers into a function inside the `createEncoders` function.
 That allows us to use
 `prepareData` function later for validation dataset.
-1. As `y` we take the last column of the dataset.
+1. `y` data we take from the last column of the dataset.

 I am not going to describe the entire code of data preparation classes.
 The goal of encoders is to
-prepare data for deep neural network to learn by normalizing all columns a per their individual means and
+prepare data for deep neural network to learn by normalising all columns as per their individual means and
-standard devitation.
-Also, we encode categorical colums using 0 and 1 via one-hot encoding approach.
+standard deviations.
+Also, we encode categorical columns using 0 and 1 via one-hot encoding approach.

 # Training Run